-Newtek NY has requested an opinion of counsel with respect to the federal income tax consequences of the Reincorporation under the Code.
+Newtek NY has requested, and expects to receive prior to the Special Meeting, an opinion of counsel with respect to the federal income tax consequences of the Reincorporation under the Code.
 This summary is not binding on the IRS and there can be no assurance that the IRS (or a court, in the event of an IRS challenge) will agree with the conclusions stated herein.
 A successful IRS challenge to the reorganization status of the Reincorporation Transaction would result in a stockholder recognizing gain or loss with respect to each share exchanged in the Reincorporation Transaction equal to the difference between the stockholder's basis in such shares and the fair market value, as of the time of the Reincorporation Transaction, of the BDC Shares received in exchange therefor.
 In such event, a stockholder's aggregate basis in the BDC Shares received in the exchange would equal their fair market value on such date, and the stockholder's holding period for such shares would not include the period during which the stockholder held shares prior to the Reincorporation Transaction.